Sometimes, adenomyosis produces no signs or symptoms, or only mild discomfort. However, when it does present symptoms, adenomyosis can result in:

 In layman’s terms, adenomyosis can cause issues with the endometrium’s ability to function properly (this is required for the embryo to successfully implant on the uterine wall) and may make it difficult for semen to travel due to structural changes to the uterine wall caused by the condition.

-Recent studies, using improved diagnostic tools, suggests that adenomyosis does have an impact on fertility, both spontaneous and assisted.
+Recent studies, using improved diagnostic tools, suggest that adenomyosis does have an impact on fertility, both spontaneous and assisted.

 A recent meta-analysis found that during IVF, success rates were significantly lower in women in adenomyosis, and the risk of miscarriage was higher.

-Unfortunately, there is still more to be understood around how adenomyosis contributes to infertility, and research in the area is ongoing.
+Unfortunately, there is still more to be understood about how adenomyosis contributes to infertility, and research in the area is ongoing.